Guardians vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 32 hits with five doubles, a triple, three home runs, nine walks and 13 RBI.
-He's also stolen one base.
+- Alex Verdugo has six doubles, a triple, three home runs, nine walks and 14 RBI (34 total hits).
+He's also swiped one base.

 Verdugo Recent Games